-There were no material 2015 non-budgeted expenditures approved by the Board to be reported in the 2017 Budget Disclosure document.
-Any such expenditure would have been audited as part of the 2015 annual audited financial statements.
+Any material 2017 non-budgeted expenditures determined to be germane and approved by the Board will be reported in the 2019 Budget Disclosure Document, at which time any such expenditures will have been audited as part of the 2017 annual financial statement audit.

-Challenges to the State Bar of New Mexico 2017 Budget
+Challenges to the State Bar of New Mexico 2018 Budget

-TO: Executive Director, State Bar of New Mexico FROM: 5121 Masthead NE • PO Box 92860 Albuquerque, NM 87199-2860 I cha llenge the following expenditures: (Use additional paper er as necessary)
+TO: : Richard Spinello, Interim Executive Director FROM:

+State Bar of New Mexico

+PO Box 92860

+Albuquerque, NM 87199-2860

+I chal nallenge the following expenditures (use additional paper as necessary):

-challe enge by eliminating the expenditure from the budget, r nge, the Board of Bar Commissioners shall decide whether to honor refunding the challenged dues, or submitting the dispute to the impart Supreme Court to hear challenges to the 2017 proposed budget. the tial Signature Date
+Upon receipt of the properly and timely submitted challenge, the Board of Bar Commissioners shall decide whether to honor the challenge by eliminating the expenditure from the budget, refunding the challenged dues, or submitting the dispute to the impartial decision maker, who will be designated by the New Mexico Supreme Court to hear challenges to the 2018 proposed budget.

+Signature

+Date

-Must be received at the State Bar on or before noon MST, December 2, 2016.
+Must be received at the State Bar on or before noon MST, November 30, 2017.

-Mail to PO Box 92860, Albuquerque, NM 87199-2860; fax to (505) 797-6019; deliver to 5121 Masthead NE, Albuquerque, NM 87109; or email to jconte@nmbar.org
+Mail to PO Box 92860, Albuquerque, NM 87199-2860; fax to (505) 797-6019; deliver to 5121 Masthead NE, Albuquerque, NM 87109; or email to rspinello@nmbar.org